 Shortly after the conclusion of the Revolutionary War, Benjamin Franklin created the first United States coin in 1787.
 One side had a design of 13 linked circles and the statement "We Are One".
 On the other side, the coin said, "Mind Your Own Business".

 He created the first lending library, the first hospital, the first volunteer fire department, and was the driving force behind the establishment of fire insurance.

 One of the most interesting things about Franklin was his willingness to change his mind when faced with new facts.
-Franklin was incredibly curious and always sought new information, a personality trait that contributed greatly to his success as a spy (when he served on the committee of Secret Correspondence in 1775.)
+Franklin was incredibly curious and always sought new information, a personality trait that contributed greatly to his success as a spy on the side of the colonists (when he served on the committee of Secret Correspondence in 1775.)